Continuing Education Activity

 Beta-blockers work by inhibiting the catecholamines from binding to the Beta 1,2, and 3 receptors.
 Beta-1 receptors are found primarily in the heart muscle, beta-2 receptors are located in the bronchial and peripheral vascular smooth muscles, and beta-3 receptors appear in adipose tissue of the heart.
 Cardio-selective beta-blockers (e.g., metoprolol succinate, metoprolol tartrate, atenolol, betaxolol, and acebutolol) inhibit only beta-1 receptors and cause fewer bronchospasms.
 By inhibiting the catecholamines binding to the beta receptors, the beta-blockers have a negative inotropic effect, which results in vasodilation of coronary and peripheral arteries and decreases the heart rate, which helps to reduce the oxygen consumption.

 Loop diuretics work by increasing the sodium exertion at the level of the medullary and cortical aspects of the thick ascending limb.
 This action causes a decrease in volume, which leads to decreased blood pressure.

-Potassium Sparing Diuretics: Act on the principle cells which are in the late distal tubule and the collecting duct, they inhibit the sodium reabsorption at this level in association with decreased exertion of potassium and hydrogen ions.
+Potassium Sparing Diuretics: Act on the principal cells in the late distal tubule and the collecting duct; they inhibit the sodium reabsorption at this level in association with decreased excretion of potassium and hydrogen ions.
 Spironolactone and eplerenone are considered mineralocorticoid receptor antagonists, and they inhibit the mineralocorticoid receptor.